Sorry, you need to enable JavaScript to visit this website.

 Initiatives to increase the diversity of participants

-The initiatives to increase the diversity of participants are mentioned in the Chapter 4 – Social Inclusion.
-The programme “Local Initiatives for Increasing Social Inclusion and Reducing Poverty” (Lokalne inicijative za povećanje socijalne uključenosti i smanjenje siromaštva) aims to contribute to the social inclusion of vulnerable social groups (women, youth, the Roma, migrants, persons with disabilities), especially those living in rural and extremely poor areas, through the development of innovative approaches to social inclusion at the local level (see Chapter 4/4.4 Inclusive programmes for young people/Programmes for vulnerable young people).
+Over the last couple of years, there have been implemented several programmes addressing issues of social exclusion of youth.
+The programme “Local Initiatives for Increasing Social Inclusion and Reducing Poverty” (Lokalne inicijative za povećanje socijalne uključenosti i smanjenje siromaštva), implemented by the Social Inclusion and Poverty Reduction Unit of the Government in the period 2015-2016, aimed to contribute to the social inclusion of vulnerable social groups (women, youth, the Roma, migrants, persons with disabilities), especially those living in rural and extremely poor areas, through the development of innovative approaches to social inclusion at the local level (see Chapter 4/4.4 Inclusive programmes for young people/Programmes for vulnerable young people).